top of page

 The verb 'instil' has its etymological roots in the Latin word 'instillare,' which is derived from 'in,' meaning 'in,' and 'stillare,' meaning 'to drop' or 'to trickle.'
 Originally, 'instillare' was used in the context of slowly and carefully introducing drops of a liquid into something.
 Over time, this notion of a gradual and meticulous introduction was extended to the realm of ideas, beliefs, values, or qualities.
 'Instil' thus etymologically implies the deliberate and careful process of imparting, introducing, or implanting something, such as knowledge, values, or qualities, in someone or something, much like the careful dropping or trickling of a substance to achieve a desired effect or outcome.

-Find the meaning of instil
+Find the correct meaning of the verb instil:

 Try Again!